HuangChiEn/easy_config/pypi_pkg/README.md

                     [model.backbone.optimizer]
                         # aweason! but we can do more crazy stuff ~
                         lay_seed = ${cfg.glb_seed}
-                        # 'cfg' is used to access the config, feel free to access any arguments
+                        # 'cfg' is used to access the config, feel free to access any arguments defined previsouly!!
                         string_seed = "The secrete string in data loader is ${cfg.dataset.loader.secrete_seed}!!"

             [train_cfg]